teqneers/PHP-Stream-Wrapper-for-Git/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/teqneers/PHP-Stream-Wrapper-for-Git/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/teqneers/PHP-Stream-Wrapper-for-Git/?branch=master)
 [![Dependency Status](https://www.versioneye.com/user/projects/55b4babe643533001c000587/badge.svg?style=flat)](https://www.versioneye.com/user/projects/55b4babe643533001c000587)

 *Git Stream Wrapper for PHP* is a PHP library that allows PHP code to interact with one or multiple Git repositories from within an application.
-The library consists of a Git repository abstraction that can be used to programatically access Git repositories and of a stream wrapper that can be hooked into the PHP stream infrastructure to allow the developer to use file and directory access functions directly on files in a Git repository.
+The library consists of a Git repository abstraction that can be used to programmatically access Git repositories and of a stream wrapper that can be hooked into the PHP stream infrastructure to allow the developer to use file and directory access functions directly on files in a Git repository.
 The library provides means to access status information on a Git repository, such as the log, the current repository status or commit information, as well.

-The *Git Stream Wrapper for PHP* core is a wrapper around the Git command line binary so it is required to have Git installed on the machine running the PHP code. ***Git Stream Wrapper for PHP* does not include a Git protocol abstraction**, it relies on the Git command line binary for all its functionality.
+The *Git Stream Wrapper for PHP* core is a wrapper around the Git command line binary, so it is required to have Git installed on the machine running the PHP code. ***Git Stream Wrapper for PHP* does not include a Git protocol abstraction**, it relies on the Git command line binary for all its functionality.

 **The code is currently running stable (see comments on Windows below) and should be API-stable.
 It's however not feature-complete - so please feel free to request features you require.**